 Fighting Thunder is one epic name for a ship, and luckily it’s capable of getting out of the various sticky situations that you will invariably find yourself in throughout the course of this game.

-Bombs and weapon power-ups can be obtained to make mincemeat of the opposition (or pulled jackfruit if you’re Vegan), and the vibrant colours used in the backgrounds look pretty swish across the games eight stages.
+Bombs and weapon power-ups make mincemeat of the opposition (or pulled jackfruit if you’re Vegan), and the vibrant colours used in the backgrounds look pretty swish across the games eight stages.

 Grab a friend and try the multiplayer mode out too – BRING THE FIGHTING THUNDER!